gillohner/pubky-ideas/telegram-bot-pubky-spec.md

 Notes

 - Allow-net semantics: the allowlist maps to Deno's `--allow-net` host list and is checked against the URL host, not the resolved IP.
 If you pass `--allow-net` without hosts, all outbound requests are allowed; always provide a comma-separated host list per service.
 - Optional deny layering: consider parent-process checks to block known-bad targets or to pin DNS if higher assurance is needed.
 - Filesystem reads: do not grant `--allow-read`.
 Run code via stdin or data URLs or pre-mount read-only artifacts to stay aligned with "no filesystem access".
 - Whitelist of allowed Services in Bot-Core could be implemented.

+Deno-specific notes:

+- Use `--deny-all` by default and add granular flags: `--allow-net=<hosts>` only when declared by service capabilities.
+- Prefer stdin/data:URL module execution to avoid filesystem reads in sandboxes;
+  if a file is unavoidable, limit `--allow-read` to the single bundle path.
+- Manage module integrity with `deno.lock` and pin `jsr:` versions for immutable service releases.

 ### Configuration Security